-Honda is thought to be planning a hybrid powertrain as the sole option for the new Fit.
+Honda is thought to be planning a hybrid powertrain as the sole option for the Fit in the United States.
 It will likely be a variation of the setup used in the latest Insight, where a 1.5-liter Atkinson cycle inline-4 is pair with two electric motors that replace the transmission.
-The Insight's 151-horsepower rating may detuned for the Fit, though, since the current car develops just 128 hp from its 1.5-liter inline-4.
+The Insight's 151-horsepower rating may detuned, though, since the current Fit develops just 128 hp from its 1.5-liter inline-4.

 There's also the slight possibility that Honda eventually adds an electric powertrain in a new Fit EV.
-This way, the automaker will have an option in markets that will miss out on its upcoming electric car based on 2017's Urban EV concept, such as the United States.
+This way, the automaker will have an option in markets that miss out on the Honda E, an upcoming electric car based on 2017's Urban EV concept.
+The funky EV is currently earmarked for Europe only.

 Look for a debut of the new Fit in October at the 2019 Tokyo Motor Show.
 The car should arrive in showrooms shortly after as a 2020 model.